MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/reset-financial-reporting-datamart-after-restore.md

 4. In the **Import** dialog box, select the report definitions to import:

     - To import all the report definitions and the associated building blocks, select **Select All**.
-    - To import specific reports, rows, columns, trees, or dimension sets, select the reports, rows, columns, trees, or dimension sets to import.
+    - To import specific reports, rows, columns, trees, or dimension sets, select them.

 5. Select **Import**.